DECORATIVE CEREALS - PHOTOS AND TITLES

 6. Tall cereals are good in the background of the mixborder

-Perennial herbaceous plant 1,5-4 m tall.
-Under the ground there are long thick rhizomes, from which rather densely deciduous stems 2-3 cm in diameter extend.
-Grayish-green leaf blades reach 30-60 cm long and 2.5-6 cm wide.
+Perennial herb 1,5-4 m tall.
+Under the ground there are long thick rhizomes, from which rather densely leafy stems 2-3 cm in diameter extend.
+Grayish-green leaf blades reach 30-60 cm in length and 2.5-6 cm in width.
 Flowers are collected in apical inflorescences, panicles that appear on plants in the second half - late summer.
 Lush green plumes reach 40-60 cm long.
-It should be noted that the giant cane seed is rarely tied, but it reproduces vegetatively with the help of creeping rhizomes.
+It should be noted that the giant reed seeds are rarely tied, but they reproduce well vegetatively with the help of creeping rhizomes.

 Currently, there are decorative forms of this plant, for example variegated, with white stripes on the leaves.